deadcodes/METrics/README.md

 - Uses a SQLite database to store Item information and configuration
 - Automatically updates G.E pricing information when Runescape updates it
 - Supports metrics computation for all users or specific users
+- Supports clearing the logfile from the UI
+- Auto-refreshes every 5 minutes

 ## Configuration